The consultation on proposed citizenship changes

 - changing the pledge and the Australian Values Statement.

 The proposals were set out in a Discussion Paper and the Department of Immigration and Border Protection sought submissions to this Discussion Paper by 1 June 2017.
+A Bill was then introduced into Parliament.
+We opposed that Bill in an inquiry into that Bill by the Senate Legal and Constitutional Affairs Committee.
+The Bill is still before the Senate.

 Our key concerns